-- Posture Position yourself comfortably so you are able to operate all the controls and can use your arms to steer the motorcycle, rather than to hold yourself up.
-This helps you bond with your motorcycle and allows you to react quickly to hazards. - Seat Sit far enough forward so that arms are slightly bent when you hold the handgrips.
-Bending your arms permits you to press on the handlebars without having to stretch. - Hands Hold the handgrips firmly to keep your grip over rough surfaces.
+- Posture Position yourself comfortably so you are able to operate all the controls and steer effectively.
+This helps you interact well with your motorcycle and allows you to react quickly to hazards. - Seat Sit far enough forward so that arms are slightly bent when you hold the handgrips.
+Bending your arms permits you to press on the handlebars without having to reach too far. - Hands Hold the handgrips firmly to keep your grip over rough surfaces.
 Start with your right wrist flat.
 This will help you keep from accidentally using too much throttle.
 Also, adjust the handlebars so your hands are even with or below your elbows.
-This permits you to use the proper muscles for precision steering.
+This permits you to use the proper muscles for proper steering.

 - Knees Keep your knees against the gas tank to help you keep your balance as the motorcycle turns. - Feet Keep your feet firmly on the footrests to maintain balance.
 Don't drag your feet.
 If your foot catches on something, you could be injured and it could affect your control of the motorcycle.
-Keep your feet near the controls so you can get to them fast if needed.
-Also, don't let your toes point downward they may get caught between the road and the footrests.
+Keep your feet near the controls so you can get to them easily if needed.
+Also, don't let your toes point downward - they may get caught between the road and the footrests.